vault-42/AIND_Sudoku_Solver/README.md

 ```

 #### Search
 If the constraint propagation strategies can no longer make any reductions and the puzzle is still not solved, the program will use a search strategy to find a solution.
 The program implements a depth-first search by starting with one of the unfilled squares with the fewest possibilities and trying to solve the puzzle by picking a value for each unfilled box from its remaining possibilities.
 This is essentially a trial and error approach for solving the puzzle.
-Peter Norvig's Solving Every Sudoku Puzzle [3] contains some performance analysis showing that depth-first search with constraint propagation strategies can solve "hard" Sudoku puzzles in seconds.
+Peter Norvig's Solving Every Sudoku Puzzle<sup>[3](#footnote3)</sup> contains some performance analysis showing that depth-first search with constraint propagation strategies can solve "hard" Sudoku puzzles in seconds.

 ```python
 def search(values):